 Parties to the original order, attorneys for minor children (AMC), interested third parties, or state social services workers might move to amend or terminate an existing order.
 Our dedicated legal team could discuss the laws applicable to each post-judgment action, such as the Uniform Child Custody Jurisdiction and Enforcement Act, Conn.
 Gen. Stat. §§ 46b-115 et seq. and state child support guidelines with Fairfield County families.

 Some parties may hesitate to file post-judgment actions in Fairfield County to avoid reopening emotional wounds.
 However, moving to alter a judgment to support a changing lifestyle might be inevitable.
 Working with legal counsel to file or defend against post-judgment motions might stop parties from violating Fairfield County court orders or accumulating child-support arrears.

-Our qualified legal advocates at SCGBB&W Law could help you navigate unexpected show cause orders, negotiate necessary changes to divorce settlements, and otherwise minimize the impact of reopening family-based lawsuits.
+Our qualified legal advocates at SGBB&W Law could help you navigate unexpected show cause orders, negotiate necessary changes to divorce settlements, and otherwise minimize the impact of reopening family-based lawsuits.
 Contact our dedicated domestic relations team today if you need help modifying a family-based judgment.